GitbookIO/nuts/docs/faq.md

 ### What file should I upload to the GitHub release?

-Nuts can detect the type of file from its filename, there is no strict policy on file naming.
-Nuts tries to respect the filename/extension conventions for the different platforms. request:)
+Pecans can detect the type of file from its filename, there is no strict policy on file naming.
+Pecans tries to respect the filename/extension conventions for the different platforms. request:)

 - Windows: `.exe`, `.nupkg` etc
 - Linux: `.deb`, `.tar.gz`, etc